Zum Inhalt springen

 Networking

-If your cluster has not the default cluster.local domain configured, you need to provide the domain via:
+If your cluster does not have the default cluster.local domain configured, you need to provide the domain via:

 cluster: